About SSL authentication

 If you make use of a Google G Suite domain but also have non-Google devices requesting authentication, you can use an SSL login page (for authentication over HTTPS) or non-SSL login page (for authentication over HTTP) as a "go-between" for services that need authentication.

 Typically, the page prompts users for their credentials according to their domain.
-By turning on the Google Sign-in button, Google user credentials stored locally in a cookie can be used to authenticate instead, see the help topic, Configuring the Google and Chromebook settings, and downloading the HTTPS certificate.
+By turning on the Google Sign-in button, Google user credentials stored locally in a cookie can be used to authenticate instead, see our help topic, Configuring the Google and Chromebook settings, and downloading the HTTPS certificate.